Connect with us

 Government Records System

-Go Beyond Local designed a database that could handle millions of records with rapid search times.
-Security controls ensured that only authorized staff could modify records while citizens could view their own.
+A state ministry needed to digitize land records.
+Go Beyond Local designed a database that could handle millions of records with rapid search times and high availability.

 Logistics Platform

+A delivery company needed a platform that worked where internet was unreliable.
 Go Beyond Local built a mobile app that stored data locally and synced when connection returned.
-Drivers could complete deliveries offline; the system updated automatically when they reached areas with signal.

 Technical Considerations